 Some of the scarce raw materials are procured by the corporation either from the domestic market or from abroad and are provided to the needy small scale industries.
 For this purpose, materials, as per the requirements of small scale industries in the state.
+SIDCO provides marketing assistance:

 SIDCO has a number of raw material depots and these depots are procuring various scarce raw taken up various schemes.
-In fact, the corporation participates in the tenders floated by the state government departments and also with the DGS & D (Director General of Supplies and
+In fact, the corporation participates in the tenders floated by the state government departments and also with the DGS & D (Director General of Supplies and various small scale units.
+SIDCO also arranges for buyer - seller meets frequently.
+SIDCO assists in Bills discounting: